Dives 5 through

 came under the LST and began making smaller circles not far from my partner

-and I. I found out later that the shark merely wanted to go back to sleep.
+and I. I found out later that the shark merely

+wanted to go back to sleep.
 White tips sleep directly on the bottom.
-Apparently we were intruding in

-it’s bedroom.
+bedroom.
 I didn’t know that at the time though so whenever it pointed

-itself at me during the course of it’s circling, I was uneasy.
-Eventually I
+itself at me during the course of it’s circling,

-decided to leave and the shark did not follow.
+I was uneasy.
+Eventually I decided to leave and the shark did not follow.

 I still had plenty of nitrox left in my